Japskua/cloud_services_and_infra_2025/session_2/readme.md

 1. Setting up Bun (Node.js alternative) backend with Elysia (Express alternative)
 2. Dockerizing the backend
-3. Connecting to MySQL with Sequelize
-4. Writing a simple REST API with CRUD operations
-5. Dockerizing the backend & database
+3. Adding Postgres database and connecting to the project

 **Project Task:** Teams set up their initial repo and infrastructure.
 Teams start to implement their backend and database.

 ## 0. Project Setup, Prerequisites

 **NOTE!** Remember to run run the certificates creation for the project!
-This time we need backend.localhost, traefik.localhost and mysql.localhost.
+This time we need backend.localhost, traefik.localhost and postgres.localhost.
 If you don't remember how to do that, check the previous session or `certificates.md` from the project root.

 ## 1. Setting up Bunjs backend with Elysia